Approved by the LLAM membership – March 2016

 - Dues, rights and privileges.

-- The right to vote, to hold office and to serve as committee chairpersons shall be restricted to active individual members, institutional designees, student members and retired members.
+- The right to vote, to hold office, and to serve as committee chairpersons shall be restricted to active members, institutional designees, student members and retired members.

-- Dues for each class of membership shall be determined by the Board of Trustees subject to approval by a majority of the members present and voting at any regular meeting provided that a written notice and all explanations of the proposed dues change shall have been mailed to the members at least 21 days in advance of the meeting.
+- Subject to the provisions of Article III, Section 1, dues for each class of membership shall be determined by the Board of Trustees, subject to approval by a majority of the members present and voting at any regular meeting provided that a written notice and all explanations of the proposed dues change shall have been communicated to the members at least 21 days in advance of the meeting.
+The notice and explanations may be communicated by e-mail.
+Electronic balloting is an acceptable method of conducting the vote.

 - Membership dues paid by an institution can be transferred or assigned by the institution.
 Membership dues paid by an individual cannot be transferred or assigned.
 Dues are not refundable.